wombleton/gitlaw-nz/acts/N/New Zealand Horticulture Export Authority Act 1987.md

     (3) For the purposes of this section, any person who has applied for an export licence before the date referred to in subsection (2)(b) shall be deemed to hold an export licence until the date on which the Authority notifies that person of its determination of the application.

-    (4) Every person who exports any prescribed product in contravention of subsection (1) commits an offence and shall be liable on summary conviction to a fine not exceeding $10,000\.
+    (4) Every person who exports any prescribed product in contravention of subsection (1) commits an offence and shall be liable on conviction to a fine not exceeding $10,000\.

+    Section 34(4): amended, on 1 July 2013, by [section 413][93] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 35 Application for export licence